bseltz-cohesity/scripts/powershell/legalHoldAll/README.md

 * -removeHold: (optional) remove legal host from all backups for selected jobs (all jobs by default)
 * -showTrue: (optional) display backups where legal hold is True
 * -showFalse: (optional) display backups where legal hold is False
-* -pushToReplica: (optional) push legal host adds/removes to replicas\
+* -pushToReplica: (optional) push legal hold adds/removes to replicas